AMRC-FactoryPlus/documentation/docs/framework-components/core-components/mqtt.md

 ## Well known UUIDs

+<WellKnownUUID type='Permission Group' name='MQTT permissions'
+    uuid='a637134a-d06b-41e7-ad86-4bf62fde914a'
+    description='All MQTT permissions need to be in this group.'/>

+Any UUIDs created representing MQTT permissions need to be added to this group in the Auth service, otherwise the MQTT plugin will not be able to see the ACEs.

 <WellKnownUUID type='Application' name='MQTT Permission Template'
     uuid='1266ddf1-156c-4266-9808-d6949418b185'
     description='Expands a permission recognised by the MQTT plugin to an MQTT ACL.'/>